hyperledger/iroha-2-docs/src/reference/torii-endpoints.md

 - **Protocol:** HTTP
 - **Method:** `GET`
 - **Endpoint:** `/configuration`
-- **Responses:** with JSON-serialized subset of configuration parameters.
-The subset of returned parameters is equal to the one accepted by [Configuration > Update endpoint](#configuration-update), i.e. it contains only `logger.level` parameter as of now.
+- **Responses:** with a JSON-serialized subset of configuration parameters.
+The subset of returned parameters is equal to the one accepted by the [Configuration > Update endpoint](#configuration-update), i.e. it only contains the `logger.level` parameter as of now.

 **Example response:**